 For all other students, the Honors Program Director will consider past academic performance, life experiences, and other factors when a student applies to the Honors Program.
 The student must submit a letter outlining why he or she should be admitted to the program.
 In these cases, acceptance is at the Honor Program Director’s discretion, and if granted, will be a provisional acceptance until grades are posted at the end of the semester.

 Apply to Honors Program

-If you meet the requirements for acceptance, submit a completed Application for Admission to the Honors Program Form - PDF (requires Acrobat Reader) to Julia Lewis, Honors Program Director.
+If you meet the requirements for acceptance, submit a completed Application for Admission to the Honors Program Form to Dr. Reid Harris, Honors Program Director.

 Earning Honors Credits

 Honors work takes place through Honors Contracts made with a faculty member in a class he or she is currently teaching.
 Students must be enrolled in the course to be eligible to do honors work in the course.
 Any student who qualifies for the Honors Program can create an Honors Contract for any class (with the instructor’s partnership).
 Upon completion of the requirements of the Honors Contract and earning a grade of B or higher in the course, the student will receive Honors credit for the course.
 The actual Honors Contract is a short document prepared by the student in collaboration with the course instructor that changes the course into an Honors course.

 To begin the process of creating an Honors Contract, the student will meet with the instructor before the course begins or shortly thereafter.
 When the instructor and student have agreed upon the terms of the Honors Contract, they should fill out an Honors Contract Proposal form.
 This form must be submitted to the Honors Program Director by the fourth week of the semester.